-Fluvial flood risk represents the greatest risk at the site with the River Kennet adjacent to the site.
-However, flood extents are mostly limited to the river channel with the majority of the site in Flood Zone 1.
+Fluvial flood risk represents the greatest risk to the site, with 22% of the site located within Flood Zone 2.

 In the location of the site the latest Flood Map for Planning is based on national scale modelling.
 However, the River Kennet model (Tyle Mill to Thames Confluence) (2018) which informed the previous flood map was assessed to attain further detail on fluvial flooding.
-Whilst it shows significant flood depths and velocities at the site, these are mostly limited to the river channel and effect a very small proportion of the site.
-In this respect fluvial flood risk is considered to be low.
+Whilst it shows significant flood depths and velocities at the site, these are mostly limited to the river channel.
+In this respect fluvial flood risk is considered to be moderate.